As our everyday lives get more and more intertwined with the internet, we are spending more time online.

 These tend to be countries like China, Iran, and Russia which are controlled by authoritarian regimes that want to know what all the people they control are doing online.

-These tend to be the places you need a VPN most.
-But if you do live in a country like this, it is advisable to check the local law and make sure you are comfortable before signing up for one.
+These tend to be the places you need a VPN most due to the heavy censorship of internet access.
+But if you do live in a country like this, it is advisable to check the local law and make sure you are comfortable before signing up with a VPN provider.

 How many devices can connect to the VPN at once?